Pridecraft-Studios/MSPride/README.md

 # MSPride
-A version of PridePack on the style of [MS Painted](https://www.planetminecraft.com/texture-pack/ms-painted/)
+A version of PridePack in the style of [MS Painted](https://www.planetminecraft.com/texture-pack/ms-painted/)